cs181f/project1/Competitive_Research.md

 Strengths:

-* compatible with major build engines and vcs (?dunvi)
+* compatible with major build engines and vcs
 * clean and intuitive user intaface
 * add ons for extending capabilities
-* heavily integrated branching management (?dunvi)

 Weaknesses: